Chart Color Schemes

 The level of general health in Waurn Ponds is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Waurn Ponds demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts show low prevalence of common health conditions.
-The rate of private health cover is found to be very low at approximately 48% of the total population (around 2,329 people), compared to 50.5% across Rest of Vic., and 55.7% nationally.
+Both young and old age cohorts showed low prevalence of common health conditions.
+The rate of private health cover was found to be very low at approximately 48% of the total population, which is around 2,329 people.

-The most common medical conditions are asthma and mental health issues, impacting 8.9 and 8.6% respectively, while 73.4% declare themselves completely clear of medical ailments, compared to 63.4% across Rest of Vic.
-The under-65 population demonstrates better than average health outcomes.
-The area has 7.5% of residents aged 65 and over (361 people), lower than the 23.9% in Rest of Vic..
+This compares to 50.5% across Regional Vic., with a national average of 55.7%.
+The most common medical conditions in the area were asthma and mental health issues, impacting 8.9% and 8.6% of residents respectively.
+A total of 73.4% of residents declared themselves completely clear of medical ailments, compared to 63.4% across Regional Vic.
+The under-65 population demonstrated better than average health outcomes.
+As of the latest data from March 2021, the area has 7.8% of residents aged 65 and over, which is a total of 376 people.
+This is lower than the 23.9% figure in Regional Vic..
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health